jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 Because the states of qubits are so delicate, tiny disturbances can lead to wrong answers.
 Often.
 This means we need quantum error correction, which is exactly as difficult as it sounds.

 Imagine trying to complete a jigsaw puzzle where the pieces change shape every time you blink.
 That’s quantum computing right now.
 The solution?
 Build bigger, better error correction.
 Or blink less.
-Probably both.⁸
+Probably both.

 ---